sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/on_chip/gpio.md

 ---
 title: Use of GPIO
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy doc: use of GPIO
+desc: maixpy  use of GPIO
 ---

 For detailed introduction of GPIO, please refer to [GPIO-API Document](../../api_reference//Maix/gpio.md).